pirsquare4/VideoGameData/README.md

 `top_10_japan`

 ## Third Chart: What games dominate the market by genre?
 Lastly, I wanted to see what game genre dominated the market.
+The chart below groups all the video games by genre, and then uses the total amount of copies sold as the value.
 ![GENRE PIE CHART](https://media.journalism.berkeley.edu/upload/2020/08/1597211023af8553b.png)